Safer Use of Computers

 The reason why we prefer a Mac Air, and any other new, slim, lightweight laptop, to tablets is because you cannot officially connect to the Internet with a tablet any other way except wirelessly.
 The Lightning jack used to recharge the tablet's battery and to synch the tablet up with a computer to exchange and download files does not allow you to officially access the Internet through a computer that the tablet is synched up with nor to connect directly to a router with an Ethernet cable.
 Or so we thought.

-While Apple does not officially support it, at least two individuals have discovered how to connect an iPad, and apparently an iPhone, to the Internet using a series of adapters, cables and a powered USB type 2 hub while the iPad is in Airplane mode (meaning, with Wi-Fi and G3 or G4 off).
-This is a great breakthrough for those who want to keep using their iPad to access the web without being exposed to radio frequencies.
+While Apple does not officially support it, we have discovered how to connect iPads and iPhones to the Internet using a series of adapters, cables and a powered USB type 2 or 3 hub while the iPad or iPhone is in Airplane mode (meaning, with Wi-Fi and G3 or G4 off).
+This is a great breakthrough for those who want to keep using their iPad or iPhone to access the web without being exposed to radio frequencies.

-The first method to connecting to the web is discussed in a YouTube video.
+The first method to connecting to the web is discussed in the following YouTube video.
 To view it, click here.

-Remember, you need a Type 2 USB hub powered by electricity for this to work.
+Remember, you need a Type 2 or 3 USB hub powered by electricity for this to work.

 Here are the parts you will need if you have a Lightning port on your iPad or iPhone for your charging cord.
 (If you have a 30-pin port, see the separate list further below).
 Click on the links below to order the parts.

 The parts are listed in the order in which you will install them, starting from your iPad or iPhone and going to your Internet router: